top of page

 Semi-Known Donation: Both parties are willing to meet—virtually or in person—but choose to limit which parts of their identities are disclosed.
 You may not know your donor’s last name, for example, and contact details are not exchanged.

-ID Release Egg Donation: The egg donor’s and recipient parents’ identities are kept confidential from each other but allow information to be released to any children conceived from the donor’s eggs.
+ID Release Egg Donation: The egg donor and recipient parents’ identities are kept confidential from each other but allow information to be released to any children conceived from the donor’s eggs when the donor-conceived is of legal age.

 Step 4: Search an Egg Donor Database